pmean/build-website/text/06/PairedRandomization.md

     it is to be smaller.
 In other words, if the null hypothesis is true, a permutation within any pair of scores is as likely as the reverse.
-    That simple idea forms the basis of our test.* www.uvm.edu/\~dhowell/StatPages/Resampling/RandomMatchedSample/RandomMatchedSample.html
+    That simple idea forms the basis of our test.* www.uvm.edu/~dhowell/StatPages/Resampling/RandomMatchedSample/RandomMatchedSample.html

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Unusual data](../category/UnusualData.html).